nuhaaajamu/PhyloGenix/README.md

 # PhyloGenix: Phylogenetic Tree Generator

-PhyloGenix is a python based program that generates phylogenetic trees from sequence data in FASTA format.
+This is a python based program that generates phylogenetic trees from sequence data in FASTA format.
 It leverages sequence alignment and evolutionary distance calculations to construct trees using UPGMA and Neighbor-Joining methods.
 <br><br>

 ## Features